 Afghanistan.
 Special Representative of the Secretary-General for Afghanistan and Head of UNAMA.— Tadamichi Yamamoto (Japan).

 Afghanistan.
-Defense Agreement effected by exchange of notes at Kabul June 13, 2017 and June 25, 2018;
+Defense Agreement effected by exchange of notes at Kabul April 6 and 13, 2002;

 Afghanistan.
-In the event a weapon firing incident or any other serious incident, contractors shall prepare and submit an initial incident report as soon as feasible, but not later than 4 hours from the beginning of the incident, to the Contracting Officer (KO), Contracting Officer's Representative (COR), USFOR-A ACOD, and USFOR-A J3 Situational Awareness Room (SAR).
-Additionally, the contractor and its subcontractors at all tiers shall submit a written report to the above personnel within 96 hours of the incident.
+In the event a weapon firing incident or any other serious incident, Contractors shall prepare and submit an initial incident report as soon as feasible, but not later than 4 hours from the beginning of the incident, to the Contracting Officer (KO), Contracting Officer’s Representative (COR), USFOR-A ACOD, and USFOR-A J3 Situational Awareness Room (SAR).
+Additionally, the Contractor and its subcontractors at all tiers shall submit a written report to the above personnel within 96 hours of the incident.
 Information shall include: the name of the company, where the incident occurred, time when the incident occurred, a brief description of the events leading up to the incident, and a point of contact for the company.
-Contractors and anyone retransmitting the report shall make reasonable efforts to transmit incident reports via secured means (SIPRnet or CENTRIX) when the incident report includes operationally sensitive information.
+Contractors and anyone re-transmitting the report shall make reasonable efforts to transmit incident reports via secured means (SIPRnet or CENTRIX) when the incident report includes operationally sensitive information.

 Afghanistan.
 Relations